bazze1988-ai/report/report.md

 #### Detailed Walkthrough

+During blackbox testing of the application, the tester identified a password reset function at `selfservice.vitamedix.htb` that accepts a user-supplied email address.
+Web applications that incorporate user input into email functionality are commonly susceptible to SMTP Header Injection if proper sanitization is not implemented.
+Recognizing this potential attack surface, the tester began injecting CRLF sequences (`%0d%0a`) followed by additional SMTP headers into the email parameter to determine whether the application was vulnerable.

 The password reset functionality at `selfservice.vitamedix.htb` accepts an email address parameter to identify the user requesting a password reset.
 This email value is incorporated into the SMTP headers of the outgoing reset email without proper sanitization of CRLF (Carriage Return Line Feed) control characters.

 SMTP headers are separated by CRLF sequences (`\r\n\`).
 When these characters are not stripped or encoded from user input, an attacker can terminate the current header and inject additional headers into the email message.

 By using the following command, an attacker can inject a \`Bcc\` header in the email sent with the new password for the user michael.
 This causes the mail server to send a blind carbon copy of the password reset email to an attacker-controlled address: